 Disbursement of Awards

 All grants, loans and scholarships are electronically credited to a student's account and can be applied toward the student's tuition and fees, book and dorm charges.
 The student may also provide written authorization to charge minor prior year institutional charges of $200 or less, or any other educationally related cost to their financial aid account.
-Grant, scholarship and loan balances will be disbursed by the Business Office within 30 days after the beginning of the semester.
+Grant, scholarship and loan balances will be disbursed by the Business Office within 14-days of the official census date of the semester and regularly thereafter.
 Grant, scholarship and loan balances for students enrolled in the second compressed semester (Fall, Spring and Summer) will be disbursed within 14 days after "Census day" after the beginning of that semester as per federal regulations.
-Generally this means students will receive equal portions of their loan each semester, except if their loan is only one semester in length.
-If one semester then generally the loan will be split into two disbursements in that semester.
-Also, as per federal regulations, the first disbursement of a student loan to a first-year, first-time borrower must be held for at least 30 days.
-For students who complete their file after the semester is completed, their award will be based upon their final enrollment status and will include only courses completed (includes earned F's, in progress and incompletes), and dropped classes or withdraws will not be included in determining enrollment status.
+For students who complete their file after the semester is completed, their award will be based upon their final enrollment status and will include only courses completed (includes earned F's, in progress and incompletes), and dropped classes or withdrawals will not be included in determining enrollment status.

-The business office processes refunds at least weekly.
-Financial aid refunds will be place on the student's Coyote Card unless student has designated a different direct deposit account.
+The Business Office processes refunds weekly.
+Financial aid refunds will be placed on the student's Coyote Card unless student has designated a different direct deposit account.
 Students who do not have a Coyote card or who do not designate a direct deposit account will be mailed a check.
 Any financial aid awards will first be applied to the balance due Weatherford College before being issued to the student.
 Students who fail to establish eligibility, don't begin attendance in each class or don't attend their classes thru count day, will have their financial assistance reduced or canceled.
 Students employed through the work-study program are paid monthly.
 Time sheets must be submitted on the appropriate dates each month in order to receive a paycheck.
-Student's who fail to submit their time sheet by the designated date, will not receive payment until the following pay period.
+Students who fail to submit their time sheet by the designated date, will not receive payment until the following pay period.